front-commerce/developers.front-commerce.com/source/_posts/front-commerce-2.4.md

 After some research, we've decided to leverage [the great UX and UI work from the ICEO team](https://www.behance.net/gallery/86012235/eCommerce-Free-UI-Kit) and use it as an starting point.
 It's name is "**Chocolatine**" *in reference to the correct way to pronounce "[Pain au chocolat](https://en.wikipedia.org/wiki/Pain_au_chocolat)" in French ;-)*

 This new theme provides a flexible foundation, ready to be adapted according to the merchant's brand.
 It allows to **deploy a new store in weeks instead of months**.
+It is [already used in production](https://www.lilinappy.fr/) by some of our customers.

 ### A ready-to-use User Interface